CornellAikido/website/pages/index.md

 ## Announcement

+**08/10/2015**
+On **08/16**, we'll have our club's annual summer picnic at Treman Park.
+Come and have fun with us!

+**07/25/2015**
+Thursday class is cancelled, as Katagiri sensei is off to the Aikido summer-camp.

+**07/20/2015**
-Mark Reichert sensei is on a leave during November.
+Mark Reichert sensei is on a leave to Italy.